chearon/dropflow/README.md

 # overflow

-Overflow is CSS layout engine written in TypeScript.
+Overflow is a CSS layout engine written in TypeScript.
 It has high quality text layout and is capable of displaying many of the beautiful languages of the world.
-It tries to be fast, but it's more concerned with exploring the reaches of the CSS standards.
+It tries to be fast, but it's more concerned with exploring the reaches of the foundational CSS standards.

 # Usage